Outerbeast/anti_rush/README.md

 `"target" "thing(s)_to_target_or_unlock"`	- Triggers a target when %age condition is met or triggered directly (this also has the add bonus of unlocking things with	 that match the target)

-`"master" "antirush_master"`- We can lock the %age trigger zone using this (direct trigger is still allowed)

 `"lock" "*m;*n;*o"`						- Locks brush entities that use these models (Only locks trigger_s and func_s)

 `"killtarget" "thing(s)_to_delete"`		- Deletes an entity when triggered (Optional)